npm/npm/doc/faq.md

 ## How do I update npm?

+**NOTE**: This is the release candidate documentation.
+To update to the newer 1.0 release candidate, do this:

+    npm install npm@rc -g

+Once 1.0 is stable, do this:

-`npm update npm -g`
+    npm update npm -g

-You can also update all outdated packages by doing `npm update` without any arguments.
+You can also update all outdated local packages by doing `npm update` without any arguments, or global packages by doing `npm update -g`.

 ## What is a `package`?